The Need for Roots: Uprootedness in Towns

+Weil first addresses industrial uprootedness stating that wage-earning and its dependence on money and minimal wages is where uprootedness is most acute.
 Weil asserts that in 20th century France and elsewhere the condition of uprootedness is most advanced in towns, especially among the lower paid workers who have a total dependence on money.
 Weil writes their uprootedness is so severe it's effectively as though they had been banished from their own country and then temporally reinstated on sufferance, forced by oppressive employers to have almost their entire attention taken up with drudgery and piecework.
 For the urban poor without work it's even worse, unemployment is described as "uprootedness squared."

 The gulf between high culture from the mass of the people that has been widening since the renaissance is another factor contributing to up rootedness.